stevendeporre123/quest-app/DEPLOYMENT.md

 docker compose build
 ```

 The Dockerfile installs the requirements and defaults `QUEST_DB_PATH` to `/data/quest.db`.
 The `/data` directory is exposed as a volume so the SQLite database and uploaded source files survive container restarts.
+The compose file also references the published image `ghcr.io/stevendeporre123/quest-app:${QUEST_IMAGE_TAG:-main}` so Portainer and other orchestrators can pull a ready-made build.
+If you need a different tag, set `QUEST_IMAGE_TAG` in your stack (for example `QUEST_IMAGE_TAG=v1.2.3`).

 ## 3. Persistent storage